Comforting and cheesy oven-baked chicken and chorizo risotto, on the table in just 35 minutes!

 🍴 Serving suggestions

-- Instead of using chorizo, try smoked streaky bacon or pancetta.
+- Instead of using chorizo, try smoked streaky bacon or pancetta instead.

 🥡 Storage